 House Unwarming Party

 If you’re always looking for the next trend, a house unwarming party is for you!
 Here’s how it works.
 You invite your friends and neighbors – and their friends.
-The day of the party, be sure you’ve marked or otherwise indicated the items that are free for the taking vs. the items you want to keep.
+On the day of the party, be sure you’ve marked or otherwise indicated the items that are free for the taking vs. the things you want to keep.
 Set out snacks and drinks and get ready to have a blast.
-Your guests (and maybe some new friends), will take what they want instead of bringing you a gift.
+Your guests (and maybe some new friends) will take what they want instead of bringing you a gift.
 Just like that, all your stuff is gone to new homes with people who want it!

 No matter how much stuff you’re trying to get rid of, chances are you can easily find new homes with a combination of these methods.